AlexisT37/UnrealEngineDoc/Castle tutorial/14-Types-of-Lights.md

 Let's move on with the light color

 it of course gives us a color picker to change the color of our light.

+We put it back at white, and then check the indirect lighting intensity, whose base value is 1.0 if we set it to 0, then we have no bounce and the light looks just like at the beginnig.

+the room quickly becomes super bright if we increase the value, because it keeps bouncing and bouncing.

+Now we are going to delete our point light and create a new type of light, the spot light.

+The spot light is a cone, and we have a wireframe to help with the angle.

+You can change the direction the light is pointing by rotating it.

+We have two new settings, the inner cone angle and the outer cone angle.

+This is because there is two levels of the lighting, and there is a falloff, a smoother edge to the lighting, if the outer cone has a larger radius.
+If the outer cones get lower and lower, it will eventually bring down the inner cone with it, and that just gives a smaller cone overall.
+Also once the inner cone and the outer cone have the same radius value, then the cone is very sharp.

+Let's delete that and go into the rectangle light.